How to Find Missing and Duplicate Elements

 .

-This problem is actually quite easy to solve.
-First, traverse the array once and use a hash table to record the frequency of each number.
-Then, traverse the range [1..N]
+This problem can be easily solved by first traversing the array and using a hash table to record the frequency of each number, then traversing [1..N]

-to identify which element is duplicated and which is missing.
-That's it.
+to find which element appears twice and which is missing.

-An O(N) time complexity to traverse the array is unavoidable, so let's think about how to reduce the space complexity.
-Is it possible to find the duplicate and missing elements with O(1) space complexity?
+Traversing the array in O(N) time complexity is unavoidable, but we can try to reduce the space complexity.
+Is it possible to find the duplicate and missing elements with an O(1) space complexity?